unjica/Live-Chat-Support-Demo/README.md

   - Reload the tab
   - Visitor chat clears after closing the tab
   - Admin chat stays saved across reloads (localStorage)
-- End conversation as admin and resume as visitor

 ---